 We found 5 internists who accept Coventry Gold HMO near Martinsburg, WV.

-Dr. Jeffrey Debord is a general internist in Martinsburg, WV.
-He is an in-network provider for Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
-Dr. Debord attended medical school at West Virginia School of Osteopathic Medicine.
+Dr. Jeffrey Debord's specialty is general internal medicine.
+He is in-network for Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+He studied medicine at West Virginia School of Osteopathic Medicine.

 Conditions / Treatments

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.

 One of the unusual aspects of internal medicine is that physicians in this field often treat their patients for a very long time -- sometimes for life.
 They manage preventive care when their patients are well, and they become advocates and consultants when complex medical issues arise.
 Because internal medicine physicians tend to treat patients over a long period of time, they are an ideal choice to manage chronic illnesses.